projectceladon/celadon-documentation/source/faqs.rst

     `Digital Signage <https://01.org/projectceladon/digital-signage>`_
     and Secure Payment solutions are ideal for virtualized deployments, due to the high security and scalability virtualized deployments provide.
 With Celadon in VM, however, developers and ISVs can continue utilizing Intel® hardware acceleration while having the flexibility to customize to the latest Android applications.
 In comparison, Cloud gaming applications are ideal for Celadon in Container deployments.
 Cloud gaming requires high performance and high densities - two things containerized Android excels at.

-    Overall, bare metal, virtual machine and containerized workloads are pervasive.
+    Overall, virtualized and containerized workloads are pervasive.
 Customers demand support for each workload deployment type - particularly for Android workloads.
 The latest Celadon release allows developers and ISV's to consolidate workloads under one image, leading to boundless opportunities to provide broad market support.

 :Q:
     Where can I learn more about Celadon in VM or Celadon in Containers?